DTC vs. Wholesale: How to Track Profitability by Channel

 Amazon is its own ecosystem with a unique and often punishing cost structure.

-Referral fees take 8-15% of the sale price depending on category.
+- Referral fees: Amazon takes 8-15% of the sale price as a referral fee, depending on the category.
 For grocery and gourmet food, it is typically 8% on items over $15 and 15% on items under $15.

-FBA fees for a standard-size CPG product typically run $3 to $6 per unit, plus monthly storage fees.
+- FBA fees: If you use Fulfillment by Amazon, you pay per-unit fulfillment fees based on size and weight, plus monthly storage fees.
+FBA fees for a standard-size CPG product typically run $3 to $6 per unit.
 Long-term storage fees (for inventory sitting more than 180 days) add significantly to this.

-Coupons and Subscribe & Save discounts, Lightning Deals, and other Amazon promotions are all funded by the seller.
+- Coupons and Subscribe & Save discounts: Amazon promotions like Lightning Deals, coupons, and Subscribe & Save discounts are funded by the seller.
 Subscribe & Save alone typically costs 5-10% of the item price.

-Returns under Amazon's generous return policy mean CPG brands see return rates of 2-5%, and returned food products are almost never resellable.
+- Returns and reimbursements: Amazon's generous return policy means CPG brands see return rates of 2-5%, and returned food products are almost never resellable.

 Allocating Overhead Costs